vinu4545/proj1/README.md

 # proj1
-This is the project using C
+This is the project using Cpp
+Authhor - vinay